On topological graphs with at most four crossings per edge: Proof of Theorem

 \underline{Subcase 1.2:} $f$ sends $1/3$ units of charge to $t_3$ in Step~3.
 We first observe that $e_1$ must be an edge of $t_1$.
 Indeed, suppose it does not and refer to Figure~\ref{fig:1-in-1-1-in-3_4}.

-Since each of $(A_2,B_2)$ and $(A_0,B_0)$ contain four crossings, $e_3$ is an edge of $t_3$ and $e_4$ is an edge of $t_4$.
+Since each of $(A_2,B_2)$ and $(A_0,B_0)$ contains four crossings, $e_3$ is an edge of $t_3$ and $e_4$ is an edge of $t_4$.
 But then one neighbor of $t_3$ (the face $f_3$) is incident to two original vertices ($A_0$ and $B_2$) and therefore $f$ could not have contributed charge to $t_3$ in Step~3.

 Suppose that $e_3$ is an edge of $t_3$ and refer to Figure~\ref{fig:1-in-1-1-in-3_5}.
-Since the neighbors of $t_3$ are $1$-triangles it follows that the wedges of $t_2$ and $t_4$ each contain exactly one $1$-quadrilateral.
-Observe also that one neighbor of $t_2$ is incident to two original vertices, which implies that its other neighbor is either a $1$-quadrilateral or a $1$-triangle.
-This in turn implies that $f_1$ cannot be a quadrilateral (because then the other neighbor of $t_2$ would be incident to two original vertices).
+Since the neighbors of $t_3$ are $1$-triangles it follows that each of the wedges of $t_2$ and $t_4$ contains exactly one $1$-quadrilateral.
+Observe also that one neighbor of $t_2$ is incident to two original vertices ($A_3$ and $A_4$), which implies that its other neighbor is either a $1$-quadrilateral or a $1$-triangle.
+This in turn implies that $f_1$ cannot be a quadrilateral (because then both neighbors of $t_2$ would be incident to two original vertices).
 Thus, the size of $f_1$ is at least five and it contains one original vertex.
-It is not hard to see that $f_1$ contributes at least $1/6$ units of charge to $f$ in Step~6.
+Since $f_1$ is not a vertex-neighbor of a $0$-pentagon at $B_0$ and $x_2$, and it contributes at most $1/6$ units of charge through $x_2v_1$ and each of its edges that are incident to $B_0$, it follows that $f_1$ contributes at least $\frac{|f_1|+1-4-1/3-3/6-(|f_0|-3)/3}{|f_0|-2} \geq 1/6$ units of charge to every face in $\mathcal{P}(f_1)$ (including $f$) in Step~6.

 Therefore, assume that $e_3$ is not an edge of $t_3$.
 This implies that $f_0$ is incident to $A_2$.
-If $e_0$ is an edge of $t_0$, then $|V(f_0)| \geq 2$ and $|f_0|\geq 4$ and by Corollary~\ref{cor:step6-2} $f_0$ contributes at least $1/3$ units of charge to $f$ in Step~6.
+If $e_0$ is an edge of $t_0$, then $|V(f_0)| \geq 2$ and $|f_0|\geq 4$ and by Proposition~\ref{prop:step6} $f_0$ contributes at least $1/3$ units of charge to $f$ in Step~6.
 We may assume therefore that the wedge of $t_0$ contains exactly one $1$-quadrilateral (more than one would imply five crossings on $(A_4,B_4)$).

-Suppose that $e_4$ is an edge of $t_4$ and refer to Figure~\ref{fig:1-in-1-1-in-3_6}.
-Consider the face $f_3$.
-Let $q$ be the vertex of $f_3$ that follows $y_3$ in a clockwise order of the vertices of $f_3$.
-Note that $|f_3| \geq 4$ and that $|V(f_3)| \geq 1$.
-Observe also that $f_3$ contributes at most $1/6$ units of charge through $A_0v_3$, $y_3q$ and $v_3y_3$ (the latter since the edge of $G$ that supports $t_3$ and its two neighboring $1$-triangles already has four crossings).
-If $f_3$ is a $1$-quadrilateral then $ch_5(f_3) \geq 1/6$ since $f_3$ does not contribute charge through $A_0q$ (because the face sharing $A_0q$ with $f_3$ is incident to two original vertices).
-Since $B(f_3)=\{f\}$, $f$ ends up with a nonnegative charge in this case.